oqueuo/cook_simple/README.md

 Application hosted at: https://oqueuo.pythonanywhere.com

+If you'd like to just demo, log in with: User - guest, Password - guestguest

 <h1>Cook Simple</h1>

 If you're tired of finding a recipe online and having to scroll past 6 paragraphs of history before you get to the actual recipe, Cook Simple is perfect for you.